g00dnatur3/http-rest-client/README.md

 Getting Started
 -------------------------

-This is the simplest wat to construct a RestClient
+This is the simplest way to construct a RestClient

 	RestClient client = RestClient.builder().build();